 PhD courses leading to the Doctoral degree (66 credits) will consist of the following components:

 • Core courses (total 15-17 credits).

 • Supporting courses as approved by PhD Advisory Board (11 credits minimum)

 • Satisfactory seminar and defense of an approved doctoral dissertation based on laboratory and/or theoretical research.

-Theoretical courses (core and supporting) will be realized through distant education system (DES) and will be conducted by a team of leading lecturers from participant institutions (providing 17 credits).
+Theoretical courses (core and supporting) will be conducted by a team of leading lecturers from participant institutions (providing appropriate number of credits).
 At the end of each semester the examination on current courses will be organized.